AndrewTran3003/DeploymentManagerTool/Readme.md

 - Implements IReleaseDataProcessor
 - Depends on IReleaseDataLoader
 - Loads the deployments, environments, projects, and releases with the help of the methods in IReleaseDataLoader, then joins the data together by ids using **LINQ Join**
-- One test is created to test the joining
+- One test is created to test the joining, which can be found in **DefaultReleaseDataProcessorTests.cs**

 #### DefaultReleaseProcessor.cs
 - Implements IReleaseProcessor
 - Provides a method that takes in one parameter that is the number of releases to keep
 - Sorts the flattened/joined release data by environments and projects, orders the release by deployment date, and keeps the releases based on the release to keep parameters with the use of **LINQ OrderBy**
 - Returns a list of releases to keep.
 Each will have the following information: Release, Project, Environment, and Index
-- 4 test cases for this class, with 3 being the tests mentioned in the StartHere.md
+- 4 test cases for this class, with 3 being the tests mentioned in the StartHere.md.
+The tests can be found at **DefaultReleaseProcessorTests.cs**

 #### DefaultReleaseDataFormatter.cs
 - Implements IReleaseDataFormatter
 - Outputs the log string for the reason why the releases are kept
 - Uses **StringBuilder** to reduce the memory consumption when dealing with string
 - There are 3 test cases for this class.
-The format is of the following/ Release Release-2-3 of project Pet Shop was kept because it was the 2nd most recent release to Production
+The format is of the following
+> Release Release-2-3 of project Pet Shop was kept because it was the 2nd most recent release to Production
+- The test can be found at **DefaultReleaseDataFormatterTests.cs**

 ## Limitations
 - Not accounting for the situation where the data could be orphan (e.g The project or the environment is deleted at some point)